Target 1Q sales jump, profit falls short of estimates

 Continue Reading Below

-Analysts on average had expected sales at stores open at least a year to increase 2.9 percent, according to Thomson Reuters I/B/E/S.
+Online sales rose 28 percent in the quarter, up from the 21 percent rise during the same period a year ago but falling short of the 29 percent rise during the fourth quarter.

+The company has also been focusing on doubling the number of so-called small-format stores with a narrower selection of products aimed at urban buyers, aggressively promoting its products and keeping grocery prices low to compete with rivals like Wal-Mart Stores Inc, Amazon and supermarket chain Kroger Co.

-Excluding items, Target earned a profit of $1.32 per share in the quarter ended May 5, below the average estimate of $1.39 per share.
+Excluding items, Minneapolis-based Target earned a profit of$1.32 per share in the quarter ended May 5, missing the average analyst estimate of $1.39.

 Sales rose to $16.78 billion, topping the average estimate of $16.63 billion.